Spirits of Fire

 Spirits of Fire is an American/Italian supergroup consisting of Savatage and Trans-Siberian Orchestra guitarist Chris Caffery, Testament bassist Steve Di Giorgio (ex-Death, ex-Iced Earth), and former Fates Warning drummer Mark Zonder.
 Tim "Ripper" Owens formerly of Judas Priest and Iced Earth was a founding member of the band before leaving in 2021.
 The identity of Owens' replacement was kept secret while the band was recording their second album.
-The new singer Fabio Lione (Angra, Turilli / Lione Rhapsody, ex-Rhapsody of Fire) was announced 8th december 2021 with their second album Embrace The Unknown that will released on 28th February 2022 via Frontiers Records.
+The new singer Fabio Lione (Angra, Turilli / Lione Rhapsody, ex-Rhapsody of Fire) was announced 8 December 2021 with their second album Embrace The Unknown that was released on 28 February 2022 via Frontiers Records.

-The group was created in July 2017 by Los Angeles-based guitarist and producer Roy Z (Bruce Dickinson, Halford, Tribe of Gypsies).
+The group was created in July 2017 by Los Angeles–based guitarist and producer Roy Z (Bruce Dickinson, Halford, Tribe of Gypsies).

-Their first album, Spirits of Fire, was released on February 22, 2019 via Italian label Frontiers Records.
-It was produced by Roy Z; keyboards were played by Italian multi-instrumentalist Alessandro Del Vecchio (Hardline).
+Their first album, Spirits of Fire, was released on February 22, 2019, via Italian label Frontiers Records.
+It was produced by Roy Z; keyboards were played by Alessandro Del Vecchio (Hardline).

 Their first single, "Light Speed Marching", was released on November 15, 2018.